katson1/inhouse2/README.md

 Notice: The bot may take up to 5 minutes to register the commands.

-> ⚠️ This bot cannot operate on multiple servers simultaneously within the same project because the database only works for one server.
-If you use the bot on more than one server, the data will be messed up.
+> ⚠️ This bot cannot operate on multiple servers simultaneously within the same project because the database only works for one discord server.
+If you use the bot on more than one discord server, the data will be messed up.

+> Feel free to contact me if you have any questions or need assistance with the setup!

 ## Author:
 <div align="left">
   <div>